m0xpd/FLIP/Eurorack/README.md

 <img width=50%, src="https://github.com/m0xpd/FLIP/blob/main/Graphics/Flip%20PCBs%20Populated%20Inside%20View.jpg">
 </p>

-(The two boards are the same size but are at different distances from the camera in the images above, making them appear differently dimensioned!)
+(The two boards are the same size but are at different distances from the camera in the images above, making them appear differently dimensioned)

 # Specifications